canidlogic/yip/pod/YipAdmin.md

     secret key _before_ the logout happened, the "refreshed" cookie will not in fact be valid since the secret key has since changed.
 This is the appropriate behavior.

+- **setBacklink(url)**

+    Set the value of the \_backlink template parameter.
+By default, this is set to be equal to \_pathadmin, but you can change this by calling this function.  `url` may include Unicode codepoints, and may have any scalar value.

 - **customParam(name, value)**